-Mobilising communities to build district heating and cooling networks for a cleaner and more energy-independent Europe
+Mobilising communities to build efficient district heating and cooling networks for a cleaner and more energy-independent Europe

 Sofia, a single mother living in a top-floor flat, and Klaus, one of five family members living in a detached house, live in two different European countries, but they share the same problem: their energy bills are too high.
 Heating in winter and cooling in summer is becoming increasingly expensive as temperatures often reach extreme peaks.
 On top of that, both still rely on gas heaters-polluting, costly, and unreliable due to geopolitical tensions.